trovu/trovu/docs/shortcuts/userscripts.md

 #### Creating a shortcut that use the userscript

-The shortcut URL should look like this (linebreaks only for clarity):
+The shortcut URL should look like this (line breaks only for clarity):

     https://patentscope.wipo.int/search/en/search.jsf#
       trovu[fill][%23simpleSearchForm\:fpSearch\:input]=<query>&